dantard/qrgrading/README.md

 without the `-d` option, the current date will be used.

-Once created the workspace, the source directory will contain a file called `qrgrading.sty` which is the style file used to generate the exams and another file called `main.tex` which is a sample exam.
+Once created the workspace, the source directory will contain a file called `qrgrading.sty` which is the style file used to generate the exams and another file called `main.tex` which is a sample exam that can be personalized according to the needs of the exam.

 ### Preparing the exam